Mercerenies/gdlisp/doc/readthedocs/reference/source-file.rst

 There are six types of declarations: ``defn``, ``defmacro``, ``defconst``, ``defclass``, ``defenum``, and ``define-symbol-macro``.
 Additionally, there is one pseudo-declaration, called ``progn``, which is treated specially in this context.
+Finally, ``use`` directives appear in declaration context, despite not being declarations themselves.

 Macros are discussed in :ref:`macros`.
-Classes will be discussed in a future section.
+Classes are discussed in :ref:`classes`. ``use`` directives are discussed in :ref:`imports`.
 The other declaration forms are discussed below.

 Namespaces
 ----------